PaulMarechal/catacombesFinal/readme.md

 npm run build
 ```

-# Tested with Safari / Chrome and Oculus Quest 2
+## Tested with Safari / Chrome and Oculus Quest 2

+- In web browser :
+    - left click : turn around the room
+    - right click pressed : moving the camera
+    - mouse wheel : Zoom in and zoom out

+- Locomotion in VR :
+    - Touch the controllers thumbsticks and point whre you want to go ( you can change the camera direction too, just turn the thumbstick in the direction you want)